 Electronic invoicing in Australia isn’t mandatory yet.

-However, the adoption of e-invoices is the Australian’s government scope and one of the crucial strategies of the plan for economic recovery.
+However, adopting e-invoices is the Australian government’s scope and one of the crucial strategies of the plan for economic recovery.

 - What is a valid tax invoice in Australia?